Medically reviewed by Drugs.com. Last updated on Feb 21, 2022.

 Indications and Usage for Gelnique

-Gelnique 3% (oxybutynin) gel 3% is a muscarinic receptor antagonist indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency, and frequency [see Clinical Studies (14)].
+Gelnique is a muscarinic antagonist indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency and frequency [see Clinical Studies (14)].

 Gelnique Dosage and Administration

-The use of Gelnique 3% is contraindicated in patients with the following conditions:
+The use of Gelnique is contraindicated in the following conditions:

 Warnings and Precautions

-Use Gelnique 3% with caution in patients with clinically significant bladder outflow obstruction because of the risk of urinary retention.
+Administer Gelnique with caution in patients with clinically significant bladder outflow obstruction because of the risk of urinary retention. [see Contraindications (4)]

-Use Gelnique 3% with caution in patients with gastrointestinal obstructive disorders because of the risk of gastric retention.
+Administer Gelnique with caution to patients with gastrointestinal obstructive disorders because of the risk of gastric retention. [see Contraindications (4)]

-Transfer of oxybutynin to another person can occur when vigorous bare skin-to-skin contact is made with the application site.
-To minimize the potential transfer of oxybutynin from treated skin to another person, patients should cover the application site with clothing after the gel has dried if direct skin-to-skin contact at the application site is anticipated [see Clinical Pharmacology (12.3)].
-Patients should wash their hands immediately after application of Gelnique 3%.
+Transfer of oxybutynin to another person can occur when vigorous skin-to-skin contact is made with the application site.
+To minimize the potential transfer of oxybutynin from Gelnique-treated skin to another person, patients should cover the application site with clothing after the gel has dried if direct skin-to-skin contact at the application site is anticipated [see Clinical Pharmacology (12.3)].
+Patients should wash their hands immediately after application of Gelnique.